phcompeau/biological_modeling_course/_pages/coronavirus/structural_diff.md

 toc_sticky: true
 ---
 ## Visualizing the Region of Structural Differences
-In the last lesson, we used Multiseq and Qres to identify a region (SARS-CoV-2 residues 476 to 485) of structural difference between SARS-CoV-2 RBD and SARS RBD that appear to be in or next to the ACE2 binding sites.
-Now, we want to analyze this region and see what specifically is different between the two RBDs and if these differences actually effect the binding affinity with ACE2.
-Now that we have a target region, we can use VMD to zoom in and highlight specific amino acid residues to see what these differences look like.
+In the previous lesson, we identified a region between residues 476 and 485 of the SARS-CoV-2 spike protein that correspond to a structural difference between the SARS-CoV-2 and SARS-CoV RBMs.
+In this lesson, we will zoom in on this region of the RBM and determine whether the differences we have found affect binding affinity with the human ACE2 enzyme.

-For this tutorial, we will show you how to use VMD to focus on a particular region within the SARS-CoV-2 chimeric RBD complexed with ACE2 (PDB entry <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>).
+We will first use VMD to focus on the region of interest and highlight the amino acids that differ in SARS-CoV-2.
+If you are interested in doing so, please follow the following tutorial, which we will consult throughout the rest of this lesson.

 [Visit tutorial](tutorial_visualization){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Three Sites of Conformational Differences

+SARS-CoV-2 chimeric RBD complexed with ACE2 (PDB entry <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a>).

 In the tutorial, we created the visualization of 6vw1 and highlighted specific amino acid residues in region we identified previously.
 But does this region actually affect ACE2 binding?
 Below is a table from study by Shang et. al. that compares the critical ACE2-binding residues between different strains of coronavirus.

 ![image-center](../assets/images/ShangTable.png){: .align-center}